Perejil Island: Sovereignty

-Perejil Island has no permanent human population.
+Perejil Island has no permanent population.
 Goats are pastured there, and the Moroccan government expressed worries that smugglers and terrorists, in addition to illegal immigrants, were using the island.
 The island is well monitored from both sides in order to maintain the status quo that leaves it deserted and virtually a no man's land.

 Morocco wants to control the Spanish cities Ceuta and Melilla along with several small rocks and islets off the coast of Morocco.
 The crisis over Perejil Island was seen by the Spanish government as a way for Morocco to test the waters in regard to Spain's will to defend Ceuta and Melilla.